-Like other acronyms with “aaS” at the end, when delivered “as a service”, your organization is using a UC solution that is hosted in the cloud by a service provider.
-A UCaaS solution enables you to reach colleagues quickly by using the methods they prefer to get the instantaneous responses you need.How to select a Unified Communications company
+Like other acronyms with “aaS” at the end, when delivered UC “as a service”, your organization is using a solution that is hosted in the cloud by a service provider.
+Unified Communications as a Service enables you to reach colleagues quickly by using the methods they prefer to get the instantaneous responses you need.

-By proactively determining the right UC strategy for your organization, you will ensure productivity enhancements and foster effective collaboration and communication.
-A good UC company will help you develop that strategy, starting with identifying the main method of communication used by the organization, then building the unified communications and collaboration solution around that communication cornerstone.
+By proactively determining the right UC strategy for your organization, you will ensure productivity enhancements and deliver effective collaboration and communication.
+A good Unified Communications as a Service provider will help you identify the main methods of communication used by the organization, then tailor a unified communications and collaboration solution around those applications.

-The first consideration here is the difference between a premise-based unified communications solution and a hosted unified communications (UCaaS) solution.
+The first consideration here is the difference between a premise-based unified communications solution and a hosted Unified Communications as a Service (UCaaS) solution.
 With a premise-based solution, you house and maintain the application on your servers at your premises.
-With a UCaaS solution, your application is hosted by the service provider and delivered to you from their data center and sold to your organization through a per seat monthly subscription model.
+With a Unified Communications as a Service (UCaaS) solution, your application is hosted by the service provider and delivered to you from their data center, and sold to your organization through a per-seat monthly subscription model.

-There are several all-in-one UC product offerings on the market today, such as Microsoft Lync, Google Apps and Evolve IP’s UC-One.
-For detailed information on the features offered with the leading UC solutions, take a look at our UC Comparison Matrix here.About Evolve IP’s Unified Communications as a Service
+There are several UC product offerings on the market today, such as Microsoft Direct Routing, Google Apps, and Cisco WebEx / UCOne.
+For detailed information on the features offered with the leading UC solutions, take a look at our UC Comparison Matrix here.

-With a UC solution from Evolve IP, there’s no need to replace your current communications environment.
-Evolve IP easily integrates to your business where it already lives and works.
-With the Evolve IP UC solution, your associates will take advantage of easy-to-use applications in your preferred environment, whether that is Google, Microsoft, or Apple.
+With a Unified Communications as a Service solution from Evolve IP, there’s no need to replace your current communications environment.
+Evolve IP easily integrates with your users applications’ making it easy for them to adopt and be more productive.
+With the Evolve IP UC solution, associates will take advantage of easy-to-use applications in your preferred environment, whether that is Google, Microsoft, or Apple.
 For detailed information about Evolve IP’s UC solution, click here.